 Vaping on its own doesn’t make you smarter - but it does allow you to ramp up nicotine at your own pace, reducing the “fuzzy brain” effects of nicotine withdrawal.
 In addition, nicotine on its own without all of the other compounds acts as a stimulant, much like caffeine in coffee.

 Once you quit smoking, some of the cognitive impairment that you’ve experienced with tobacco smoking starts to reverse itself.
-The extent of the damage that can be repaired depends on how long you’ve smoked for, how much you smoked when you did, and how old you are when you stop.
+The extent of the damage that can be repaired depends on how long you've smoked for, how much you smoked when you did, and how old you are when you stop.
 Cognitive decline is notoriously hard to recover from, so the sooner you can quit smoking, the less likely you will be to develop cognitive impairment disorders in later life.
 However, since you’ll be getting more oxygen to your brain, you should notice an improvement in short-term memory almost immediately after quitting.
+Read the stats on our Smoking Vs Vaping article for more information.

 If you want to quit smoking, consider swapping smoking for vaping in Swaptober.
 If you can quit smoking for 28 days, studies show that you are more likely to stay off of it forever.